-Pump Street is an award-winning bakery in the village of Orford on Suffolk’s Heritage Coast.
-After mastering naturally-leavened bread, we ventured into making chocolate from beans we import directly from single estates and cooperatives around the world.
+Pump Street Bakery is an award-winning bakery in the village of Orford on Suffolk’s Heritage Coast.
+After mastering naturally-leavened bread, we ventured into making craft chocolate from beans we import directly from single estates and cooperatives around the world, from bean to bar.

 We are proud to produce the finest craft chocolate.
 Provenance and process are key to our finished bars.
 We source cacao from the best growers who ferment and dry the beans at origin.
 We then tailor our roasting, grinding and conching to yield the best tasting chocolate possible.